Ava-creates/cryptography_project2/README.md

 DERIVATION OF FINAL ANSWER: [encrypted final answer passed into decrypt method with scret key, returns final answer as an integer]

+***Due to difficulties encountered installing and using the library, we were unable to test our code as a whole, and unable to produce code that compiles without extensive setup and installation.
+Our code is thouroughly commented for legibility to provide some more clarification as to what each section does.

     WORKS CITED